 What is SIP?

-The Systematic Investment Plan or SIP is an investment strategy offered by fund houses to investors, making it convenient to invest small sums of money in their mutual funds.
+Systematic investment plan is an investment strategy offered by fund houses to investors, making it convenient to invest small sums of money in their mutual funds.
 The frequency of investment varies from weekly to monthly to quarterly.

-The systematic investment plan or SIP is a convenient way for retail investors to participate in stockmarket growth.
+Systematic investment plan is a convenient way for retail investors to participate in stockmarket growth.

 Putting in smaller sums of money works better for investors as it is easy on the wallet and allows them to benefit from rupee cost averaging.